nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ### Guidelines

 Two versions of the email boilerplate exist, one version is static full of HTML/CSS comments that details every aspect of the code, the other is a preprocess version which has all of the HTML/CSS comments removed, but contains variables and conditional logic ready to be built with `gulp`.
-The syntax of this doucment without building via `gulp` is not valid HTML.
+The syntax of this document without building via `gulp` is not valid HTML.
 Therefore do not use it without building with the install instructions.

 In order to maintain accessibility of the project, the guidelines version is provided outside of any `npm` control allowing you to view the full email boilerplate and documentation without having to install anything if you do not wish to use `npm`.